Skoda Kodiaq review - Reliability and safety

 The Kodiaq is impressively safe, while it should match the rest of the brand’s range in offering great reliability

-The Kodiaq sits on the same MQB platform as first debuted on the Superb.
-It’s also found in the Ateca and Tiguan, while almost all of the powertrains and technology are already found across the VW Group’s architecture.
-While it’s too early to say for sure, that part sharing should make the cars more reliable as any problems should have been identified on previous models.
+The Kodiaq sits on the MQB platform that first debuted on the Skoda Superb.
+It also serves as the underpinnings for the SEAT Ateca and Volkswagen Tiguan, and almost all of the powertrains and technology can be found in numerous other VW Group’s models as well.
+It's still a little too early to say for sure, but part sharing should make the cars more reliable as any problems should have been identified on previous models.

 In this review

 - 1Skoda Kodiaq reviewFor families looking for a practical, comfortable and good value SUV, the Skoda Kodiaq is hard to beat

 - 2Engines, performance and driveThe Kodiaq handles well for a big SUV and the ride is controlled – one of the best in the class

 - 3MPG, CO2 and Running CostsThe Kodiaq is capable of over 50mpg, making it an even more attractive seven-seater family SUV

 - 4Interior, design and technologyThe Kodiaq’s cabin is typical Skoda: solidly built, easy to operate and versatile.
 It looks smart on the outside, too

 - 5Practicality, comfort and boot spaceAs spacious and versatile as the class best, the Kodiaq offers a huge boot and a choice of five or seven seats